kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Reviewing text and visual composition requires repeated printing and physical handoffs between the Managing Editor and DTP Specialist.
     </td>
     <td>
-          The system shall display the current page layout, including text, photographs, illustrations and captions, in a shared interactive preview accessible to both the Managing Editor and the DTP Specialist.
+          The system shall display the current page layout, including text, photographs, illustrations and captions, in a shared Interactive Layout Preview accessible to both the Managing Editor and the DTP Specialist.
     </td>
   </tr>